Wil-Tucker/J.A.R.V.I.S/README.txt

 README for J.A.R.V.I.S.

------ RUNNING J.A.R.V.I.S. -----
-1. Open JARVIS.exe
-2. Press the 'Speak' button and say whatever you want.
-3. Wait for J.A.R.V.I.S. to reply.

 ----- RUNNING THE CODE -----
 0. Install Python.
 1. Create a virtual environment: 'py -m venv venv'